Caldey Access Statement continued .......

 Selling Caldey Island chocolate and fudge

-Monastery and Churches
+Abbey and Churches

-The Monastery Church is open to visitors.
+The Abbey Church viewing gallery (situated upstairs) is open to visitors.

 Alternatively by passing the flight of steps and continuing along an inclined concrete road which curves around in front of St David’s Church.